robin7g/pi6502/README.md

 ## Building

-As simple as running Make, the output is a executable called pi6502
+To build its as simple as running make, the output is a executable called pi6502
 ```
 make
 ```